Here are some basic tips before I launch into what to do with everything.

 There are a lot of options for paints, but you’ll need to do several coats if you choose a kind that’s thin (which means more chances for something to go wrong).
 I use Golden Heavy Body paints, which have a list price of $20 for a 2 ounce tube.
 I go through at least $15 of paint on a lot of characters, so that’s definitely something to consider when calculating your overall price.
 I’ve seen some people using the common 2oz bottles of acrylic paints that are like $1, so that’s another option.

 And then paint markers are super hit or miss.
 If you get some good ones, they save SO MUCH TIME.
-Buuuut… if you get one that decides to randomly spew paint at the last second, then you just ruined your entire funko and have to start over.
-I went through so many brands and found that the Molotow ones and a few of the Elmer’s ones worked the best (I’ll be selling a lot of my extra ones I never used in my Etsy shop next week btw if you want to grab those at a discount).
+Buuuut… if you get one that decides to randomly spew paint at the last second, then you just ruined everything and have to start over.
+I went through so many brands and found that the Molotow ones and a few of the Elmer’s ones worked the best.

 - BE REALLY CAREFUL WITH THE ACETONE.
 It is super easy to take off ALL of the paint in one swipe and then you have some seriously time-consuming repair work to do to make everything look even again.

 - Use fine sandpaper on the funko parts first if you find that you’re having a hard time getting paint to stick.
 I use a lower grit number sandpaper for filing down pointy shoes and stuff like that.

 - Obviously most heads and bodies won’t fit together since they weren’t made for each other.
 See the tutorial for details on how to fix that.

 - A lot of heads don’t come off in one piece.
 See the tutorial for details on that, too.